BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

 * Migration script from Gitorious to Gitlab
 * Mail notifications
 * Teams support for permissions management
-* Snippets
+* Snippets (but now we do not use this feature, because we prefer similar Wiki %) )
 * etc.

 At May 2013 we had good installation.
 But with some changes in architecture, about which I'll write later.
 We run Gitlab in production at May 2013.

 ## Most valuable Changes

+Below I describe most important features from our fork.
+Difference between our fork and official repository huge and we can not send all features to upstream because of different reason.
+Such example as very big changes diff with hard migration - for features, which will be useful for big company.

 ### Teams support

 In Gitlab 3 we do not had teams.
-Management of user access in a lot of projects was terrible work and we started **Teams feature**.
+Management of user access in a lot of projects was terrible work.
+If we want give for some user permissions to push to project - we must add user in project team directly.
+What about hundreds users and thousands projects?
+As result - we started **Teams feature**.
 First version  of this feature was not beautiful, some times - hardcoded, and in Gitlab 6 this feature was replaced with Groups by Dmitry Zaporozhets.
 I agree with them - for little company and teams - Team feature is overhead.
-But we can not abandon Team feature and support them in our implementation today.
+But we can not abandon Team feature and rewrite them.
+Now we support this feature in new implementation.

 We make 3 level of user access to projects: